If you don't want to bother with algebraic equations, numbers or geometry, don't worry - maths is more complex than that.

 You Could Become a Maths Tutor

-If you like maths and think you are talented in the art of calculation, you could try becoming a private math tutor in Utah or wherever you call home.
+If you like maths and think you are talented in the art of calculation, you could try becoming a private math tutor the states or wherever you call home.
 Maths tutoring helps lots of people from elementary to university improve their academic skills or to prepare for an important exam.

 Tutoring can be given online or in person, through websites such as Superprof.
 Some people might prefer getting tutoring at their own home, or at the tutor's home or online.
 The important thing is that there is a tutor for everyone.